10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 The Hammer Curl is a classic weightlifting exercise that targets the biceps and brachialis.

-It is different from the regular bicep curl as it involves an overhand grip with a pronated wrist, instead of an underhand grip.
+It is different from the regular bicep curl in that it involves an overhand grip with a pronated wrist instead of an underhand grip.

 They also work the brachioradialis muscle, which is important for grip strength and forearm size.